Additional SettingsΒΆ

 Mapping Custom Alert SeverityΒΆ

-To help you prioritize alerts from different sources, Robusta maps alert severity to five standard levels:
+To help you prioritize alerts from different sources, Robusta maps alert severity to four standard levels:

 You are free to interpret these levels differently, but the above is a good starting point for most companies.